dombrant/react-to-do-list/README.md

 **Dominic Brant**.

-[Follow me on Twitter](https://twitter.com/dombrant).
-If you have any thoughts/suggestions/problems, feel free to open an issue or Tweet me.
+If you have any thoughts/suggestions/problems, feel free to open an [issue](https://github.com/dombrant/react-to-do-list/issues).

 ## License